Me Right Now

 My graduate research is focused on solving NP-Complete problems by exploiting graph properties to build and improve integer program formulations.
-Currently, I am working on the Phase Monitoring Unit (PMU) Placement problem in electrical networks, utilizing the underlying graph structures of the power grid to minimize the cost of network observation.
+Currently, I am working on a variety of graph color changing processes that model the spread of information in networks or interdependences in network systems.

 Hyperspectral Image Classification with Julia DobrosotskayaSenior Capstone Summer 2014 - Spring 2015

 In my capstone, I explored extensions to the standard K-means MATLAB function by incorporating spatial data inheirent in images.
 My poster won first place in the Natural Sciences division of the Spring 2015 Intersections ShowCASE poster session.